Denounce White Supremacy Now

 Together we must:

-– Stand up against hate; stand up for love;
+– Show up against hate; show up for love;

-– Stand up for diversity, equity and inclusion;
+– Show up for diversity, equity and inclusion;

 Specifically we call on you: our political candidates and elected officials, representatives of our educational institutions, leaders of nonprofit and other organizations, business owners, other community leaders, and individual citizens to join those condemning these historic and recent actions before their threats manifest into further harm to our community members.
 By signing below, you agree to the following statement: